-To the Pension Board

-Retirement Plan for Employees of the Town of Surfside

-Town of Surfside, Florida
+To the Pension Board and the Plan Administrator Retirement Plan for Employees of the Town of Surfside Town of Surfside.
+Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Retirement Plan for Employees of the Town of Surfside (the Plan), as of and for the fiscal year ended September 30, 2014, and the related notes to the financial statements, and have issued our report thereon dated June 19, 2015.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Retirement Plan for Employees of the Town of Surfside (the Plan), as of and for the fiscal year ended September 30, 2015, and the related notes to the financial statements, and have issued our report thereon dated June 30, 2016.